 Butler’s green roof is also an active demonstration of the University's approach to integrating academic and operational pursuits, with live performance data continually monitored by faculty and students, and outcomes informing future green roof projects.

-Green roofs currently grow on Butler College and Sherrerd Hall, and are planned for future buildings.
+Green roofs currently grow on Butler College, Sherrerd Hall, The Andlinger Center for Energy and the Environment, and the Wawa, and are planned for future buildings.
 There are also a number of underground buildings that have greenspace lawns over their structures: among these are Whitman College, Firestone Library, McCormick Hall, Fine Hall, and Lewis Thomas Laboratory.

 Rain gardens retain and filter stormwater, providing benefits to the local watershed and stream systems by encouraging stormwater infiltration and reducing erosion.
 The rain garden at the Frick Chemistry Laboratory was the first installation on campus, with others following at the new Neuroscience Institute and Peretsman-Scully Hall, and other sites.